 - Don’t tell people what to do, but explain why you’re asking them to do something

 - Ask for help when you need it

 - Be precise and to the point

 Read also 4 Ways To Help You Be More Assertive

 Manage Your Stress

 Stress can worsen pain, so it’s important to learn how to cope with and avoid stress.
+Coping with stress is often needed to cope with chronic pain.
 We are all faced with physical and emotional demands from our friends, family, work and so on.
 Most of the time, we can cope with these demands.
 However, stress occurs when you find that you are unable to cope.
 In addition, on top of increasing your pain, stress can make you short-tempered, weepy, angry, and frustrated.
 There are a few ways of coping with stress.